reversesigh/cosmos_node-initial_setup/04_config_node.md

 `cd ~/.gaiad/config/`

 Set your preferred pruning settings.
-Here is an example (update values to your preference and space needs) If you are running an archive node then you can ignore this:
+Here is an example set of commands to run while located inside your `config` directory.
+Update values to your preference and space needs (the numbers below are for tight pruning).
+If you are running an archive node then you can ignore this:
 `pruning="custom" && \`
 `pruning_keep_recent=107 && \`
 `pruning_keep_every=0 && \`